seqan/seqan/manual/source/Infrastructure/Use/UsingFindSeqAnCMakeModule.rst

 Details of the FindSeqAn Module
 -------------------------------

-As mentioneed above this line is the important line for including SeqAn:
+As mentioneed above, this line is the important line for including SeqAn:

 .. code-block:: cmake